ritchieng/dlami/README.md

 This is an AMI that I hope people, including myself, would continually monitor and ensure it works all the time.
 I call it TFAMI!
 How innovative.

 Also, I have included Keras and OpenAI Gym as a bonus!
-You can do most of your work.
-Other packages are easily installed with pip if you need anything else.
+Other packages can be easily installed with `pip install package_name` if you need anything else.

 ## How to find?
-Under community AMI, search for TFAMI.v2 or TFAMI.
+Under community AMI, search for `TFAMI.v2` or `TFAMI`.

-## TFAMI.v2
+## TFAMI.v2 (latest stable AMI)
 - Tensorflow 0.10.0
 - Keras 1.1.0
 - CUDA 8.0